 Q: How can I indicate which week(s) my child is able to attend?

-A: In the application, we will ask which of the 3 weeks you are able to attend.
-You may select one, two, or all three weeks.
-Please note that selecting all three weeks will not increase your chances of being selected, as we will select names from the entire list of applicants, and then sort girls based on availability.
+A: In the application, we will ask which of the 2 weeks you are able to attend.
+You may select one or both weeks.
+Please note that selecting both weeks will not increase your chances of being selected, as we will select names from the entire list of applicants, and then sort girls based on availability.
 As such, please only select weeks for which you can commit to attending, because once assigned, we cannot accommodate schedule changes or switching to another week.

 Q: Can you provide after-care?

-A: Unfortunately, no. We open our doors at 9am and we ask families to pick up promptly at 4pm.
-We won’t charge you by the minute, like some other camps, but we do ask that you respect our instructors’ prep time by arriving by 4pm so that we can set up the workshop for the next day’s building activities.
+A: Unfortunately, no. We open our doors at 9am and we ask families to pick up promptly at 12:30pm.
+We won’t charge you by the minute, like some other camps, but we do ask that you respect our instructors’ prep time by arriving by 12:30pm.
+We use the afternoon time to prepare materials and conduct tool maintenance in advance of the next day of programming.

 Q: My child got a spot but now I need to switch sessions.
 Can I transfer to another week?